Chuck Liddell: Liddell vs. Shogun

-On January 17, 2009, Dana White confirmed during the UFC 93 post fight press conference that Liddell's next fight would be against the 2005 Pride Middleweight Grand Prix Champion Maurício "Shogun" Rua at UFC 97 on April 18 in Montréal, Canada.
+On January 17, 2009, Dana White confirmed during the UFC 93 post fight press conference that Liddell's next fight would be against the 2005 Pride Middleweight Grand Prix Champion Maurício "Shogun" Rua at UFC 97 on April 18 in Montreal, Canada.

 Liddell was defeated by Rua due to punches late in the first round resulting in a technical knockout.
 After the fight, White declared that Liddell would retire from fighting.

 White stated, "I care about him.
 I care about his health, and it's over, man.
 It's over."
 White went further, saying, "At the end of the day, I care about these guys.
 I don't want to see anybody stick around too long.
 You're never going to see Chuck Liddell on the canvas again."
-In May however, Liddell's trainer, John Hackleman, claimed 'with confidence' that Liddell isn't done yet and that he's "definitely on top of the food chain."
+In May however, Liddell's trainer, John Hackleman, claimed 'with confidence' that Liddell had at least one more fight in him and was "definitely on top of the food chain."

 In a later interview, White went on to say, "Can I tell him not to fight?
 Absolutely not.
 If he still wants to fight, he can fight.
 I'm not saying, 'It will never happen.
 It will never happen.'
 But he made a deal with me [not to fight]."